msveshnikov/autovibe/README.md

 capabilities.
 It enables users to explore ideas and generate unexpected outcomes at lightning speed by running thousands of LLM iterations based on an initial seed input.

-The platform offers a secure and consistent environment for exploring concepts, refining ideas, and discovering novel solutions.
-Whether for brainstorming, vibe coding, or data pattern analysis, autovibe.dev provides the engine for rapid exploration and idea generation.

 ![alt text](image.png)

 # PROD